Patient Care Expectations

 How Much does it Cost?

 This is another common question that patients want to know.
 The answer to this depends on each patient's individual insurance plan.
 At Specialized Physical Therapy we will give you a cost estimate per visit on your first visit.
 We take the time to call your insurance company to understand your benefits.
 At your first visit we discuss what you can expect your financial responsibility to be for getting care at our facility.
 Our promise to you is we will provide care that will achieve a higher value than your cost.
 In general, physical therapy is an affordable treatment option.
 To put this into perspective, you can get 12-25 sessions of physical therapy for the cost of 1 MRI!
 Remember that your physical therapy will be helping you recover, while a MRI is a very expensive "selfie!"

 Do I need a Referral from my Doctor?

 Since March of 2020 the world has changed as a result of COVID-19.
 At this present time, the state of Arkansas does not have a mask mandate.
-With that being said, vaccinated individals can come in our facility without a mask.
-We recommend patients who are not vaccinated to use a mask.
-In addition, our therapist are masked for patient safety.
+We do not require masks inside our facility.
+However, if you prefer to wear a mask please do.
+In addition, our therapist will mask if a patient is masked or upon request.
 Our goal is to create a safe environment for all our patients.
 Our clinic has 3000 square feet and we are able to provide proper social distancing for most clinic hours.
-Since March 2020 we had 0 cases of staff members contracting COVID-19 and 0 cases of staff or patient transmission to another.
-If you have concerns or questions please let us know at your first visit and we will do everything we can to ensure a safe environment for your physical therapy needs.
+Since March we have recorded no COVID spread from inside our clinic.
+If you have concerns or questions please let us know at your first visit and we will do everything we can to ensure a safe and comfortable environment for your physical therapy needs.